-What are the Scottish National Standardised Assessments (SNSA)?
+What are the National Standardised Assessments for Scotland (NSA)?

-The assessments are as inclusive as possible to accommodate the needs of children and young people who require additional support.
+Children and young people do not have to revise or prepare for these assessments and there is no pass or fail.
+The assessments are as inclusive as possible to accommodate the needs of children and young people who require additional support with their learning.

-Why have these assessments been introduced in Scottish schools?
+Why were these assessments introduced in Scottish schools?

-The SNSA has been introduced as part of the National Improvement Framework for Scottish Education to provide teachers with objective, comparable information about progress, which will help improve outcomes for all children and young people.
+The SNSA and the MCNG were introduced as part of the National Improvement Framework for Scottish Education to provide teachers with objective, comparable information about progress, which will help improve outcomes for all children and young people.

 An overview of assessments

-SNSA provides Scottish teachers with diagnostic information on aspects of Reading, Writing and Numeracy at P1, P4, P7 and S3 stages.
-The assessments are marked and scored automatically giving teachers immediate feedback to help children progress through their learning.
+The National Standardised Assessments for Scotland provide teachers with indicative, diagnostic information on the progress of learners from P1, P4, P7 and S3 in aspects of reading, writing and numeracy.
+The assessments are marked automatically, giving teachers immediate feedback to help children and young people progress through their learning.

 Once assessments have been completed, a diagnostic report is generated for individuals and groups of learners.
 When considered alongside a wide range of assessment evidence, the information provided by the assessments is used by teachers to plan next steps in learning and to help inform their professional judgements about learners’ progress.
 The reports provide indicative information, based on learners’ assessment responses, identifying strengths and areas that require further support.